Program Highlights & Benefits

 Learn effective school organization, management and leadership

-2 year or less completion time, including holiday breaks
+2 year completion time, including your summer and holiday breaks

 No GRE or admission tests